 Some people have trouble absorbing a new technology by reading the sort of "top down" approach provided by this book.
 This section is a very short introduction to Subversion, and is designed to give "bottom up" learners a fighting chance.
-If you're one of those folks who prefers to learn by experimentation, the following demonstration will get you up and running.
+If you prefer to learn by experimentation, the following demonstration will get you up and running.
 Along the way, we give links to the relevant chapters of this book.